 Watch Your Toothpaste

 "Avoid toothpastes with abrasive ingredients like silica, especially if you have sensitive teeth or you don't have much stain buildup," says Dr. Lyliev.
 Look for things like Kaolin clay and bentonite clay, which are the safest, most effective, and least abrasive toothpaste ingredients for polishing off surface stains.

 Be Mindful of Your Mouthwash

 Mouthwash may make your morning breath more bearable, but it can also harm your teeth.
 "The alcohol in mouthwashes dries out dental work such as composite bondings.
 It can also weaken the overall tooth structure, so it's best to rinse with a natural formula that is alcohol-free," says Dr. Lyliev.
 A colorless mouthwash is best for keeping your pearly whites gleaming.

 "Sip your coffee or latte through a straw to avoid direct contact with teeth, which helps prevent staining," says Dr. Lyliev.
 Go ahead and add bendy straws to the list of things you'll need to keep in your purse for the next few months...easier to do that then ~gasp~ give up caffeine.

 Consider Quick Fixes

-Even if you don't go for a major overhaul, there are certain things you can do the day of to make your teeth look perfect, says Dr. Lyliev.
+Even if you don't go for a major overhaul, there are certain things you can do the day of to make your teeth look close to perfect, says Dr. Lyliev.
 Stay away from gold jewelry, which tends to bring out yellowish tones, while simple sparkly earrings can make your teeth appear whiter.
 A true red lipstick shows off your pearly whites the best, and rose, pink, and sheer colors also offer a good contrast.
 Steer clear of magenta, which can make teeth look yellow.
 If you have any minor defect in your smile (such as a stain or crack), wipe a small dab of petroleum jelly over it, which will help diffuse the aberration in your photos.